-A Maryland Stalking or Harassment Conviction Jeopardizes Your Career; a Professional, Tested Defense Attorney Can Help You Favorably Oppose the Charge
+A Maryland Stalking or Harassment Conviction Jeopardizes Your Career.
+A Professional and Tested Defense Attorney Can Help You Successfully Confront the Charge.

 Maryland law defines stalking as repeatedly pursuing or approaching another person with the intention of putting that person in reasonable fear of: